nonfx/flow-starterkit-vue/README.md

 <br/>
 <br/>

 **Step 2.
-Enter the required details below and click on `Create a new repository`.** This may take a few seconds.
+Enter the required details below and click on `Create repository from template`.** This may take a few seconds.

 <kbd>
 <img src="https://user-images.githubusercontent.com/67629551/212258163-f767db22-3d47-4e08-a17c-b1f71ea58457.png">